Kadhalum Kadandhu Pogum: Critical response

 M Suganth of The Times of India gave three-and-a-half out of five stars saying "The stylish nonchalance of Vijay Sethupathi and the earnestness of Madonna Sebastian complement each perfectly that we root for these characters to succeed".
 Praising the performances of Vijay Sethupathi and Madonna Sebastian, with the writing, Sify reviewed the film as a "classy rom-com" giving three out of five stars for the film.
 Gautaman Bhaskaran gave three stars in his review for Hindustan Times saying "though the film is often predictable and ponderous, there are some interesting shots that lift the narrative".

 Writing for India Today, Kirubhakar Purushothaman gave three-and-a-half out of five stars and praised the performances of the actors along with the writing and filmmaking.
 S. Saraswathi of Rediff gave three out of five stars saying "The best part is that, though the film revolves around Kathir and Yazhini, they are just small players in the larger story.
 With riveting performances by the lead actors, a delightful script and the magic wielded by of director Nalan Kumarasamy and composer Santhosh Narayanan, the film is a sure winner".
 Baradwaj Rangan, writing for The Hindu, praised Nalan for "breaking the stereotypes of romance genre films in Tamil", saying he "isn't just reshaping the Kollywood romance here [...]
 He's also reshaping the hero himself".
 He added, "the Kathir-Yazhini scenes accrue weight towards the closing portions, so much so that we find ourselves completing their stories in our heads during the drive home."

 Box office

 In its opening weekend, the film collected ₹8 crore in Tamil Nadu.
-Overall, it was the highest opening in Vijay Sethupathi's career to that point.
+Overall, it was the highest opening in Sethupathi's career to that point.
 The film released in more than 47 theatres in North America and grossed US$12,583 on its first day, and $99,695 (₹66,90,000) within the first three days.
 In Australia, the film grossed US$33,620 (₹66,90,000) in the opening weekend.